Types of Bankruptcy in Pennsylvania and New Jersey

 Chapter 12 for Businesses

-Chapter 12 bankruptcy is specifically designed for family farmers and fishermen, enabling them to restructure and manage their debts to maintain operation.
+Chapter 12 bankruptcy is specifically designed for family farmers and fishermen, enabling them to restructure and manage their debts to maintain operations.
 It is similar to Chapter 13 but provides more favorable terms and flexibility to address the unique challenges and seasonal cash flows of farming and fishing operations.

 Less Common Types of Bankruptcy in Pennsylvania and New Jersey